mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     "That's great and all but what does that mean?".

     For one we now need to describe a function in which Matter changes over Time.
 There will not be any Humans and thus change in Matter is determinate.
-The function we need to create is Δ(M), change of Matter. Δ(M) takes in a Matter matrix and outputs a new Matter matrix that is the logical succession of the old.
+The function we need to create is Δ(M), change of Matter. Δ(M) takes in a Matter matrix and outputs a new Matter matrix that is the succession of the old.

     At any given moment in Time we can now find what Matter looks like based on the last moment in Time.
 M(T) = Δ(M(T-1)).